hexbatch/apple-core/v1/docs/core/step-2-attributes/standard-attributes.md

 * user - the token is about a user
 * media - the token has media such as image, pdf, or video urls
+* media-url -? the attribute has a url for viewing
+* media-mime - the mime type of the media
 * documentation - the token has markdown files to explain stuff
+* file - this token is some uploaded thing, it can be media or not
+* folder - this set acts like a folder to store files

 ### Copy flags